openstack/governance/reference/house-rules.rst

 addition of a new git repository or retirement of an existing repository maintained by a project team.

-If there is no objection posted after the addition or retirement of an existing repository is proposed (assuming the correct retirement process has been followed), then the change can be approved by the chair if it has at least two 2 roll call votes (which can include the vote of the chair and excludes the change owner) and a code review vote from the PTL of the project (or their delegate).
-If the change is from the PTL or their delegate, this will count as an acknowledgment code review vote.
+We require two TC member roll call votes on a change that adds a new repository or retires a repository under a project team.
+When retiring a repository, TC members must ensure that the retirement process has been followed.
+The change can be merged by the TC chair if there is no objection and there are two role call votes (including their own but not including the owner of the change) and a code review vote from the PTL of the project (or their delegate).

 One exception to this would be significant team mission statement changes, which should be approved by a formal vote after discussion on the mailing list